HyggesAlpaka/MacNotificationMover/README.md

 ## Testing
-You can open a second automator, where you add a `notification` block and trigger it everytime you have changed your notification mover.
-(In case you're in the "do not disturbe mode": disable it)
+You can open a second automator, where you add a `notification` block and trigger it every time you have changed your notification mover.
+(In case you're in the "do not disturb mode": disable it)

 ## Credits